M.D. (comics): Content

 The letters page (upon the first of which the above text appeared in lieu of early letters) was titled "The Needles", and contributors to M.D. include Graham Ingels, Marie Severin, George Evans, Joe Orlando, Reed Crandall and Carl Wessler.

 Reprints

 M.D. was reprinted as part of publisher Russ Cochran's Complete EC Library collection, alongside Valor and Impact as Volume 2 of the "New Direction Part 2" slipcased set (1985).
 Between September 1999 and January 2000, Cochran and Gemstone Publishing reprinted the five individual issues.
 This complete run was later rebound, with covers included, in a single softcover EC Annual.
 Dark Horse reprinted M.D. as part of the EC Archives series in 2021.
+A new collection was published in 2026 by Fantagraphics titled Shock Treatment that combined M.D. and the companion series Psychoanalysis.